 This is your opportunity to explain just how you’re doing, living with thyroid disease (and any other conditions you have).
 Don’t hold back, be completely honest, and discuss at great detail how it is affecting your life and what you want to change/what you want to gain out of this appointment.
 Prior to the appointment, make a list of your symptoms so you can show the endo.

-You may find that the endocrinologist performs further testing, which may or may not be conducted on the same date (mine was), such as blood, urine or saliva tests.
+You may find that the endocrinologist performs further testing for you too, which may or may not be conducted on the same day, such as blood, urine or saliva tests.
 He/she should then send the results to you and your regular doctor through the post within a month.
 This further testing can include thyroid tests, vitamin levels and tests for other conditions/diseases/general health.

 What to ask.